 51% of renters have experienced damp or mould in their homes

 1st April 2019 – The Homes (Fitness for Human Habitation) Act came into force on 20th March 2019.
 According to the UK Government, the purpose of this Act is to ensure that rented properties are:

 fit for human habitation’, which means that it’s safe, healthy and free from things that could cause you or anyone else in your household serious harm.
 For example, if your house or flat is too cold and you can’t heat it, this can affect your health.

 The Act provides tenants with enhanced rights to take action against landlords who fail to ensure that their properties are ‘fit for human habitation.’

 Safeguard Europe wanted to know what proportion of tenants were aware of their new rights and also to find out which building defects they had experienced which might render their home not ‘fit for human habitation.’
-Working with leading pollsters, YouGov, they commissioned a poll of 1154 tenants in the UK who currently rent their home from a private landlord, housing association, or local authority.
+Working with leading pollsters, YouGov commissioned a poll of 1154 tenants in the UK who currently rent their home from a private landlord, housing association, or local authority.

 With regard to awareness of the new Act, headline figures were as follows

 - 65% of respondents were not aware of the new Homes (Fitness for Human Habitation) Act 2018

 - 42% of respondents would be more likely to complain to their landlord/ housing association about defects in their rented home a result of the new Homes (Fitness for Human Habitation) Act 2018